czetsuya/opencv-haar-java/README.md

 At the heart of many machine vision solutions is a software package named OpenCV.
 Since I'm a Java developer, I'm wondering if I can take advantage of this Python library inside a Java application.

-In this project, I created a backend application that can be tested using CURL or Postman that will integrate a simple openCV application.
+In this project, I created a backend application that can be tested using CURL or Postman that will integrate a simple OpenCV application.
 The API endpoint or endpoints handle all the inputs required by the application.
-Link to the openCV application can be found here: https://www.geeksforgeeks.org/detect-an-object-with-opencv-python/
+Link to the OpenCV application can be found here: https://www.geeksforgeeks.org/detect-an-object-with-opencv-python/

 This exercise is done using Quarkus, a serverless framework for JavaEE.
-To use the OpenCV, it is compiled to generate a jar and so library that is use by the Java application.
+To use the OpenCV, it is compiled to generate a jar and so library that is used by the Java application.

 ## Packaging and running the application